-This Actor Got Smitten By Aishwarya Rai's Beauty On Their First Ever Meet!
+This Actor Was Smitten By Aishwarya Rai's Beauty During Their First Ever Meeting!
 Can You Guess Who?

-Aishwarya Rai is surely one of the most beautiful woman to ever walk the phase of this earth and several men have been smitten by her beauty, charisma and elegance.
+Aishwarya Rai is surely one of the most beautiful women to ever walk this earth and several men have been smitten by her beauty, charisma and elegance.
 In the latest episode of Koffee With Karan, the most sought after actor in the country, who delivered continues hits at the box office revealed that he had a major crush on Aishwarya Rai on their first meeting and he's none other than Rajkummar Rao.

-I Had A Crush With Aishwarya Rai The First Time I Saw Her
+I Had A Crush On Aishwarya Rai The First Time I Saw Her

-Rajkummar Rao revealed to Karan Johar that he had a major crush on Aishwarya Rai on their very first meeting and stated that he's glad to have got the opportunity to work with her.
+Rajkummar Rao revealed to Karan Johar that he had a major crush on Aishwarya Rai during their very first meeting and stated that he's glad to have got the opportunity to work with her.

 Fanney Khan